 Although breastfeeds cannot be directly measured, you can still rely on urine output and clinical markers of dehydration when monitoring fluid balance

-If a baby or young child is breastfeeding significantly less than usual then the mother’s breasts will feel uncomfortably full – this can be elicited in the history as a marker of reduced intake
+If a baby or young child is breastfeeding significantly less than usual then the parent’s breasts will feel uncomfortably full – this can be elicited in the history as a marker of reduced intake

 Note that temporary lactose intolerance can be seen after severe gastroenteritis, due to damage to the intestinal villi.
 This is will give symptoms of diarrhoea, bloating and potentially abdominal pain.
-Breastmilk contains lactose regardless of the mother's diet.
+Breastmilk contains lactose regardless of the parent's diet.
 Breastfeeding can continue if symptoms can be tolerated, with an explanation that they are temporary while the gut heals.
-If this is not acceptable to the family then the baby will need lactose-free formula temporarily - if breastfeeding is to continue after this the mother will need to express milk during the period of no breastfeeding.
+If this is not acceptable to the family then the baby will need lactose-free formula temporarily - if breastfeeding is to continue after this the parent will need to express milk during the period of no breastfeeding.

 Breastfeeding with respiratory illness